ajpodell/draftdraft/README.md

 * create a virtual environment
   * _Note: do this however you want, but I'm using pyenv to activate a venv called draftdraft - Aaron_
     * https://towardsdatascience.com/managing-virtual-environment-with-pyenv-ae6f3fb835f8
+    * configure virtual env to alway turn on while in draftdraft `pyenv local draftdraft`
   * _Note: my IDE made one for me and I don't fully get it - Greg_
 * install the requirements
   * `python3 -m pip install -r requirements.txt`